debuggor/schnorrkel-java/README.md

 Java implementation of the sr25519 signature algorithm (schnorr over ristretto25519).
 The existing rust implementation is [here](https://github.com/w3f/schnorrkel).

 This library is currently able to create sr25519 keys, import sr25519 keys, and sign and verify messages.
-This version corresponds to [schnorrkel 0.1.1](https://docs.rs/schnorrkel/0.1.1/schnorrkel/)

 ### usage